aeroimperial-optimization/QUINOPT/docs/04_basic_examples/feas_nobc.rst

 -----------------------------
-2. Setting up the inequality
+2. Set up the inequality
 -----------------------------

 Once the variables have been set up, we can set up the inequality.
 This is done in QUINOPT by constructing the integrand expression.